AleksanderWK/LCI-Dashboard/backend/readme.md

 8. Launch the E4 Streaming Server.
 9. Paste in the API key when prompted.
 10. Go to the settings tab and check that the [correct configuration](../documentation/e4_streaming_server_settings.png) is made.

+#### Usage

+1. Start the E4 Streaming Server.
-11. Follow the guide from [here](https://developer.empatica.com/windows-streaming-server-usage.html) to connect the wristband to the E4 Streaming Server over Bluetooth (under _Using the server_ and _Connecting an E4_).
+2. Follow the guide from [here](https://developer.empatica.com/windows-streaming-server-usage.html) to connect the wristband to the E4 Streaming Server over Bluetooth (under _Using the server_ and _Connecting an E4_).
+Make sure the wristband is connected to the server before starting the program.
+The E4 Streaming Server must be open during program execution.

 ### HD Camera: OpenFace (if stationary eye tracker is used)